programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Here is how mine looks:

-{% include figure.html filename="teach-history-and-languages-with-strategy-game-4.png" alt="Topographic map of Mont Beuvray, initially imported into Atlas" caption="Topographic map of Mont Beuvray, initially imported into Atlas" %}
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-04.png" alt="Topographic map of Mont Beuvray, initially imported into Atlas" caption="Figure 4.
+Topographic map of Mont Beuvray, initially imported into Atlas" %}

 The source image could have used a bit more blurring to reduce the harshness (the flat areas ought to be flatter, and the mountains ought to have less steep cliffs), as well as more contrast so that the mountains are actually at a noticeably higher altitude than the surrounding flatlands.
 After quickly reopening my saved backup in GIMP and making both of those changes (per step 3), this is the result:

-{% include figure.html filename="teach-history-and-languages-with-strategy-game-5.png" alt="Topographic map of Mont Beuvray, edited after initial import into Atlas and then re-imported" caption="Topographic map of Mont Beuvray, edited after initial import into Atlas and then re-imported" %}
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-05.png" alt="Topographic map of Mont Beuvray, edited after initial import into Atlas and then re-imported" caption="Figure 5.
+Topographic map of Mont Beuvray, edited after initial import into Atlas and then re-imported" %}

-5. Add water, smooth the terrain, and adjust the terrain's other core features.
+5\.
+Add water, smooth the terrain, and adjust the terrain's other core features.

 Before doing anything else to your terrain in Atlas, you ought to add water to it, perform a general landscape smoothing, and adjust its other core (elevational) features.
 These three tasks lay the foundation for everything else that you will place in your gameplay scenario.